TallDave67/thread-safety/README.md

 # Thread Safety

-This project demonstrates data modifications that are thread safe and not thread safe in C++20.
+This project demonstrates data modifications that are thread safe and those that are not thread safe in C++20.

 Uses clang 11 compiler on linux (pop os 20.10).